luigymrobles/CuruenoPormaWarbot/README.md

 ### Using docker dev env (Recommended)
 2. Run `make dev`
+3. Once inside the docker container run the script run_api.sh
-3. Profit!
+4. Profit!

 When it finishes you will have deployed:
 - [Adminer](https://www.adminer.org/) on port `ADMINER_PORT`
 - [MySQL](https://www.mysql.com/) on port 3306
-- The CuruenoPormaWarbot.
+- CuruenoPormaWarbotAPI on port `WARBOT_API_PORT`.

 ### Locally
 You need to have a MySQL instance running, make sure you update the `.env`